project-chip/connectedhomeip/provision/README.md

 The Generator Firmware (GFW) is a FreeRTOS application that runs on the targeted device, and assists with the provisioning of the device.
 The GFW performs the following tasks:
 * When key-generation is used:
-  - Generates the key-pair on device on the most secure location available.
+  - Generates the key-pair on device in the most secure location available.
   - Generates and returns a CSR (Certificate Signing Request).
 The CSR contains the device public-key, Vendor Id, Product Id, and Serial Number.
 * When key-import is used:
   - Imports the key into the most secure location available.